deepankarck2/Below-Ground-Code-FIles/README.md

 This module is used to run OpenDSS simulations and modify the simulation by changing loads or applying outages.
 It also compares the initial and modified voltages and exports the voltage data to a CSV file.

+### Required Files:
+Please find the path of the Master.dss file for IEEE30 or other opendss files in your computer and replace it for FILE_PATH below to indicate which model you want to run.
+FILE_PATH = "'A:\Softwares\OpenDSS\IEEETestCases\IEEE 30 Bus\Master.dss'"

 #### Instructions:
 1) Install OpenDSS.
 Skip this step if OpenDSS is already installed.
 2) **Install necessary packages:** Copy the following command and paste it into the command prompt.